 Update on SLIB Grant Application-RFP: Sherman and Dani updated the Council on this.

 Electric Loop Feed Update: Stacey Lesher provided some correspondence that he received today from Prime Power.
-Mayor Kania directed Kent Richins will be in contact with Prime Power and report back
+Mayor Kania directed Kent Richins will be in contact with Prime Power and report back.

 Update on Charter/Cable One Franchise agreement & Pole Attachment Agreement: Mayor Kania gave an update on the status of the franchise agreement.
 Still operating under their extension until the new agreement is in place.